 7. Which place should I put my radon detector?

-8. What is the minimum time I should wait to take a test for radon Tests for radon typically run between 2 and 90 days.
+8. What is the minimum time I should wait to take a test for Radon?
+Tests for Radon typically run between 2 and 90 days.

 9. What can I do if my device has high radon levels?
 Do you know what to do?